couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

      ```
      root-> yum install openssl098e

      ```
+     Some users will not be able to install `openssl098e` with this command without having administrative privileges.
+If you experience this issue, put the contents of the `lib64` directory into `opt/couchbase/lib`:

+     - Download `openssl098e-0.9.8e-17.el6.centos.2.x86_64.rpm'.

+     - Go to the directory where you extracted Couchbase Server: `cd opt/couchbase`.

+     - Extract the openssl098e RPM:

+            rpm2cpio
+            openssl098e-0.9.8e-17.el6.centos.2.x86_64.rpm | cpio --extract
+            --make-directories --no-absolute-filenames

+    - Move the extracted files to the `/lib` directory for Couchbase Server: `mv usr/lib64/* lib/`

  1. To install Couchbase Server, use the `rpm` command-line tool with the RPM package that you downloaded.
 You must be logged in as root (Superuser) to complete the installation: